aalykiot/dotfiles/README.md

 ## Cask Packages

 - [Raycast](https://raycast.com) - A collection of powerful productivity tools all within an extendable launcher.
-- [Zen Browser](https://zen-browser.app) - Zen is based on Firefox, prioritizes security and privacy.
+- [Arc Browser](https://arc.net/) - Arc is a freeware web browser developed by The Browser Company.
 - [Zsh](https://www.zsh.org/) - An extended version of Bash with new features.
 - [WezTerm](https://wezfurlong.org/wezterm/index.html) - A powerful cross-platform terminal emulator and multiplexer.
 - [Starship](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell.